it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 #### Education & Guidance

-Level one of Education & Guidance requires the creation of a training program that involves various different topics, such as specific application best practices and is incorporated as part of the onboarding process.
+Level one of Education & Guidance requires the creation of a training program that involves various different topics, such as specific application best practices that is incorporated as part of the onboarding process.
 Higher levels of this practice involves the additional coverage of the training program to other members of the workforce and deeper coverage of the topics associated with SDLC.
-Having a general education program in place that details who the program applies to and the topics coverd by the program could be considered as a minimum.
+Having a general education program in place that details who the program applies to and the topics coverd by the program could be considered as a starting point.

 ### Design